Opening up Open-World Tracking

 \section{Conclusion}

 With this paper, we hope to light a spark in the heart of the tracking community, by opening up the potential of Open-World Tracking.
 We have defined Open-World Tracking as a task, motivated its importance, and presented a benchmark and precise evaluation procedure.
-We propose a general paradigm for tackling open-world tracking, and analyze a wide range of different design decisions that arise within this paradigm.
+We propose a general paradigm for tackling open-world tracking and analyze a wide range of design decisions within this paradigm.
 Our analysis results in a tracker that works well for \textit{both} open-world and closed-world tracking.
 We are excited to announce that Open-World Tracking is open for business.

-\PAR{Acknowledgments.} { The authors would like to thank Alexander Hermans and Patrick Dendorfer for their helpful comments on our manuscript.
+{\PAR{Acknowledgments.} The authors would like to thank Alexander Hermans and Patrick Dendorfer for their helpful comments on our manuscript.
 For partial funding of this project IEZ, JL and BL would like to acknowledge the ERC Consolidator Grant DeeViSe (ERC-2017-COG-773161).
 YL, AO and LLT would like to acknowledge the Humboldt Foundation through the Sofja Kovalevskaja Award.
-AD and DR would like to acknowledge the CMU Argo AI Center for Autonomous Vehicle Research.
-We thank Patrick Dendorfer and Mark Weber for help with setting up the benchmark. }
+AD, DR and LLT would like to acknowledge the CMU Argo AI Center for Autonomous Vehicle Research.
+We thank Patrick Dendorfer and Mark Weber for help with setting up the benchmark.}

 { }